cjyuan/cyf-notes/ITP-JS2-Sprint2-PR-comments.md

 #### Sprint-2/2-mandatory-debug/2.js
-May I suggest asking ChatGPT "How does the identifier resolution work in Javascript?".
+May I suggest asking ChatGPT "How does identifier resolution work in Javascript?".